blackJack1982/setups/git-server-http-ssh.md

-# Installing Git and Apache HTTP Server
+# Setup a Git Server with SSH and Apache HTTP Server

 ## Update and upgrade packages